xvik/dropwizard-guicey/README.md

 ### Request scoped beans

-You can use request scoped beans in main context.
+You can use request scoped beans in both main and admin contexts.

 ```java
 @RequestScoped